symeig/zle-cpp/README.md

 ## Setup

-ZLE can be installed directly on your machine using the included cmake file, assuming you also have mplapack as an installed library.
+ZLE can be installed directly on your machine using the included cmake file, and requires [MPLAPACK]([url](https://github.com/nakatamaho/mplapack)) as an installed library on the system.

-This repository also has a Dockerized environment available for getting running quickly.
+This repository also has a Dockerized environment available for getting running quickly which will have both MPLAPACK and ZLE installed.

 1. Ensure you have Docker installed on your system.